0xProject/0x-docs/docs/0x-orderbook-api/api-references/get-orderbook-v1-orders.md

 Retrieves a list of orders given query parameters.

 :::info
 This endpoint is paginated.
 By default, a request returns page 1 with 20 orders.
 It is possible to change which page and how many records are returned per page via the query parameters.
-See[#pagination](./#pagination "mention")for more details.
+See [pagination](/0x-orderbook-api/api-references/overview#pagination) for more details.
 :::

 ## Request